Training for Systems Change: Addressing Tobacco and Behavioral Health - Course 2

 The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 2.5 ANCC contact hours and Iowa Board of Nursing contact hours.
-ANCC pharmacotherapeutic contact hours will be calculated and awarded as appropriate to meet the needs of advanced practice nurses.
+The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 2.5 ANCC contact hours.
 The University of Wisconsin–Madison School of Nursing is Iowa Board of Nursing provider 350.

 Continuing Education Units